Chart Color Schemes

 Bondi Beach - North Bondi's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows exceptional results for Bondi Beach - North Bondi, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is approximately 86% of the total population (19,402 people), compared to 89.7% in Greater Sydney and a national average of 55.3%.
-Asthma and mental health issues are the most common medical conditions, affecting 6.1 and 5.9% of residents respectively, while 80.9% report being completely clear of medical ailments compared to 77.6% in Greater Sydney.
+Health outcomes data shows excellent results for Bondi Beach - North Bondi, with very low prevalence of common health conditions across all age groups.
+The rate of private health cover is exceptionally high at approximately 86% of the total population (19,402 people), compared to 89.7% across Greater Sydney and a national average of 55.3%.
+The most prevalent medical conditions are asthma and mental health issues, affecting 6.1 and 5.9% of residents respectively, with 80.9% declaring themselves completely clear of medical ailments, compared to 77.6% across Greater Sydney.

-The area has 8.8% of residents aged 65 and over (1,992 people), lower than the 16.4% in Greater Sydney.
-Health outcomes among seniors are notably strong, broadly aligning with the general population's health profile.
+The area has 8.8% of residents aged 65 and over (1,992 people), which is lower than the 16.4% in Greater Sydney.
+Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health